AnotheRealitySrl/Reflectis-Documentation/docs/Backoffice/Events/CreateEvents/Info Page.md

 ---
 sidebar_position: 1
 ---
+On this page, users are required to provide vital information pertaining to the events.

 ![bo_events](/img/bo_events9.png)

-On this page, users are required to provide vital information pertaining to the events, including:
+The information pneeded includes:

 - Title
 - Start and end times